booch/presentations/Ruby_Preserves/slides.md

 Opinion
 =======

-* Abstracting to allow switching RDBMSes is YAGNI
+* Abstracting to allow switching RDBMSes?
+YAGNI!

 ???

+* How many of you have every switched database vendors?
+    * Was it as easy as just changing your `database.yml` file?
+* YAGNI = You Ain't Gonna Need It
+* Developer workstations are fast enough to run a "full" RDBMS
     * RDBMS = Relational DataBase Management System
-* Developer workstations are fast enough to run "full" RDBMSes
-* It makes sense to do all your development on the same DB as production, if you can
+* It makes sense to do all your development on the same DB as production
+    * If you can
     * Postgres and MySQL are definitely feasible
-    * Oracle and SQL Server may not be feasible, but now have "Express" versions
+    * Oracle and SQL Server may not be feasible
-* If you're not using "interesting" features, then you're probably using "standard" SQL
-* YAGNI = You Ain't Gonna Need It
+        * But "Express" versions will probably work in most cases
+* Even if you do change DBs, it's never easy
+    * Unless your app is simple and uninteresting
+        * In that case, why would you need to change RDBMSes?
+* Don't half-way prepare for something that will probably never happen

 ---